Nonparametric estimation of the incubation time distribution: Consistency of the MLE

 \section{Consistency of the MLE}

 We have the following result.

-\begin{theorem} Let $F_0$ have a strictly positive density $f_0$ on $(0,M_1)$, for some $M_1>0$.
-Furthermore, let $F_E$ be zero on an interval $[0,\e]$, where $0<\e<M_1$ and have a strictly positive continuous density $f_E$ on the interval $(\e,M_2)$.
-Let $\hat F_n\in{\cal F}_n$ be the MLE, where ${\cal F}_n$ is the set of distribution functiona with mass at the set of points $S_i$.
-Then the MLE $\hat F_n$ converges almost surely to $F_0$ on $[0,M_1]$. \end{theorem} There are a lot of different ways to prove consistency, but we feel a preference for the elegant method in \cite{jewell:82}, which is used in the proof below.
+\begin{theorem} Let the incubation time distribution function $F_0$ have a strictly positive continuous density $f_0$ on $(0,M_1)$, for some $M_1>0$.
+Furthermore, let $F_E$ be a distribution function on $[0,M_2]$, $M_2>M_1/2$, which is $0$ on $[0,\e]$ for some $\e\in [0,(M_1\wedge M_2)/2)$ and has a continuous strictly positive derivative $f_E$ on $[\e,M_2]$.
+Let $\hat F_n\in{\cal F}_n$ be the nonparametric MLE, where ${\cal F}_n$ is the set of distribution functions defined in Definition \ref{def_cal_F_n}.
+Then $\hat F_n$ converges almost surely to $F_0$ on $[0,M_1]$ in the supremum metric. \end{theorem} There are a lot of different ways to prove consistency, but we feel a preference for the elegant method in \cite{jewell:82}, which is used in the proof below.

-\begin{proof} We start by observing that, by the fact that $\hat F_n$ is the MLE, we must have:

-The empirical probability measure $\Q_n$ converges weakly to the underlying measure $Q_0$ on a set of elements $\o$ which has probability one.
-Fixing an $\o$ we get by the Helly compactness theorem a subsequence $(F_{n_k})=(\hat F_{n_k}(\cdot;\o))$ converging vaguely to a subdistribution function $F$, for which we get the inequality:
+\begin{proof} We use the same method as in section 4.2 of the second part of the book \cite{GrWe:92}.
+Let $\psi(F)$ be defined by